emudrak/2015-01-15-cornell/lessons/OpenRefine/open-refine-demo.md

 * Click the down arrow and choose > Facet > Text facet
 * In the left margin, you'll see a box containing every unique, distinct value in the country column and Refine shows you how many times that value occurs in the column (a count), and allows you to sort (order) your facets by name or count.
 * Edit.
 Note that at any time, in any cell of the Facet box, or data cell in the Refine window, you have access to "edit" and can fix an error immediately.
 Refine will even ask you if you'd like to make that same correction to every value it finds like that one (or not).
 * Find the listing for `Canada B1P 6L2.` Somehow, the postal code must have gotten into this column.
 Click "edit" to open the window and edit all 576 entries at once.

 ### Cluster Text

-* One of the most magical bits of Refine, the moment you realize what you've been missing.
+This is one of the most magical bits of Refine, the moment you realize what you've been missing.
 Refine has several clustering algorithms built in.
 Experiment with them, and follow the link inside Refine, to learn more about these algorithms and how they work. https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth
-* In this example, in the country Text Facet we created in the step above, click the _Cluster_ button.
+* In the country Text Facet we created in the step above, click the _Cluster_ button.
 * In the resulting pop-up window, you can change the algorithm method, and keying function.
 Try different combinations to see the difference.
 * For example, with this dataset, the _nearest neighbor_ method with the _PPM_ keying function shows the power of clustering the best.
 * After corrections are made in this window, you can either Merge and Close the Cluster pop-up, or Merge and Re-cluster.